 B1 and B2 forms – “Do’s and Don’ts”

-Having highlighted the above key differences in the B1 and B2 form, let’s now address more general “Do’s and Don’ts” for your ERC application.
+Having highlighted the above key differences between the B1 and B2 forms, let’s now address more general “Do’s and Don’ts” for your ERC application.

 - Ensure your text is clear and focused.
 Our ‘Top EU grant writing tips’ can help.

 - Keep the visual aspects of how you present the text in mind.

 - Remember who your audience is, and avoid the ‘Top 6 ways to annoy a grant reviewer’.

 - Although both B1 and B2 forms will be evaluated in the 2nd evaluation step, maintain each one of them as a stand-alone document.
 Therefore, refrain from cross-referencing between the extended synopsis and the full proposal provided in B2.